 General Banking Statistics

-While this is an impressive figure, the banking sector ranked 8th compared to other leading industries.
-The global life and health insurance market topped the chart with its 2020 revenue of $4.38 trillion.
-Pension funds and oil and gas exploration sectors came in second and third, worth $3.56 trillion and $3.32 trillion, respectively.
-The commercial real estate, car manufacturing, and direct general insurance industries all ranked better than the banking sector.
+While this is an impressive figure, the banking sector ranked 7th compared to other leading industries.
+The global life and health insurance market topped the chart with its 2021 revenue of $4.38 trillion.
+Pension funds and oil and gas exploration sectors came in second and third, worth $3.56 trillion and $3.16 trillion, respectively.

-Global online banking statistics in a recent study revealed that this sector was worth $9.1 billion in 2019.
-If the projected jump to $20.5 billion happens, the seven-year increase will be 12.3%.
+Global online banking statistics in a recent study revealed that this sector was worth $11.43 billion in 2019.
+If the projected jump happens, the increase will be 13.6%.
 The same study forecasts that Europe and North America will hold the world’s largest digital banking market.
 However, Asia-Pacific is also expected to emerge as a leader in the online and mobile banking industry.

-3. The global market capitalization of the banking industry significantly dropped in Q1 2020.
+3. The global market capitalization of the banking industry rose in Q1 2021.

 4. J.P.
 Morgan Chase is the largest bank in the world by market cap.